Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 10 minutes
 You create a wall of tangled brush bristling with needle-sharp thorns.
 The wall appears within range on a solid surface and lasts for the duration.
 You choose to make the wall up to 12 *(18m)* long, 2 *(3m)* high, and 1 *(1.5m)* thick or a circle that has a diameter 4 *(6m)* and is up to 4 *(6m)* high and 1 *(1.5m)* thick.
 The wall blocks line of sight.
 When the wall appears, each creature in its area makes a DEX Save, taking 7d8 Piercing damage on a failed save or half as much damage on a successful one.
 A creature can move through the wall, albeit slowly and painfully.
-For every 30cm a creature moves through the wall, it must spend 0.
-8 *(1.
+Moving through the wall costs **quadruple**.
-2000000000000002m)* of movement.
 Furthermore, the first time a creature enters a space in the wall on a turn or ends its turn there, the creature makes a DEX Save, taking 7d8 Slashing damage on a failed save or half as much damage on a successful one.
 A creature makes this save only once per turn.
 **Using a Higher-Level Spell Slot.** Both types of damage increase by 1d8 for each spell slot level above 6.
 - **Classes**: Druid
 ![\|50](https://bg3.wiki/w/images/6/6e/Wall_of_Thorns_Icon.webp)